History of EHS Gardens at the Muttart

-The City Gardeners had hoped to move and replant the existing plants in late summer of 2015, but numerous soil tests were done throughout the summer and the digging of the new beds was delayed until late fall.
-Since we were worried about access to Henrietta Muir Edwards Park in the spring, our intrepid group dug and potted up about 300 perennials, hauled them by truck and car, dug trenches in Elsie’s vegetable garden and sunk the pots into their winter home.
-The public and EHS members were invited to come and dig up remaining plants for a donation and many more plants found new homes.
-Numerous lists were written throughout the winter, inventories of existing plants and lists of new ones to purchase and then early in spring 2016 we met with three local nurseries to place orders.
-Mill Creek Nursery was selected for all the trees and shrubs, Greenland Garden Centre for the roses and some perennials and Salisbury Greenhouses to supply the balance of the perennials.
+Although the City Gardeners hoped to move and replant the existing plants in late summer of 2015, the new beds were not ready in time.
+Worried about not having access to Henrietta Muir Edwards Park in the spring, they dug and potted up about 300 perennials.
+These were hauled to a member’s vegetable garden, where they were sunk in their pots into trenches for the winter.
+EHS members and the public were invited to come and dig the remaining plants, so many more plants found new homes.
+Over the winter, the design team inventoried existing plants and made lists of the new ones needed.
+In early spring 2016 they met with three local nurseries to place orders.
+Mill Creek Nursery provided all the trees and shrubs, Greenland Garden Centre provided the roses and some perennials, and Salisbury Greenhouses supplied the balance of the perennials.

 Planting the New Garden

-The early spring of 2016 allowed the new beds to be dug to a depth of 1 meter and filled with precious triple mix.
-They were ready in record time.
-In early May the overwintering pots in Elsie’s garden were uncovered, lifted and sorted into groups by species.
+In spring 2016 the City dug the new beds to a depth of 1 meter and filled them with triple mix soil.
+In early May, the volunteeers uncovered, lifted, and sorted the overwintered pots into groups by species.
 The survival rate was very high and the plants were already starting to grow.
-On May 13, 2016, several volunteers armed with plans, stakes, and measuring tapes got busy laying out the location of trees and shrubs before a truck load of 65 plants was delivered and the rest of the 23 volunteers arrived to start planting.
-Over the next several weeks, the remaining rescued perennials and 35 new trees and shrubs arrived, and about 300 new perennials were picked up and planted by our amazing City Gardeners.
+On May 13, 2016, volunteers armed with plans, stakes, and measuring tapes arrived early to lay out the location of trees and shrubs.
+65 plants were then delivered and the rest of the volunteers arrived to start planting.
+Over the next few weeks, the remaining rescued perennials, 35 more new trees and shrubs, and about 300 new perennials were planted.

 How Did It Grow?

-The City Gardeners were busy almost every Tuesday throughout the summer with maintenance duties such as regular watering and weeding the prolific crop of weeds that sprouted from the new soil.
-Every week there was new growth and new flowers to be seen.
-Thanks to the wonderful soil, cooler summer temperatures, and an abundance of moisture, the plants grew very well and by the end of the summer, it looked like a 2-3 year old garden.
-Martagon lilies, daisies, echinachea, hydrangeas, sedums and day lilies as well as the spectacular roses all bloomed in their first season.
-In September approximately 1000 hardy bulbs such as scillas, alliums, grape hyacinths, snow crocus, squills and botanical tulips were planted.
-Then the City delivered three truckloads of mulch that had to be moved and spread to a depth of several inches over all the beds.
+The City Gardeners were busy almost every Tuesday in summer 2016, watering the new plants and pulling the prolific crop of weeds that sprouted from the new soil.
+New growth and new flowers appeared every week.
+Thanks to the wonderful soil, cooler summer temperatures, and an abundance of moisture, the plants grew very well.
+By the end of the summer, it looked like a 2-3 year old garden.
+Martagon lilies, daisies, echinacea, hydrangeas, sedums, daylilies and spectacular roses all bloomed in their first season.
+In September, volunteers planted approximately 1000 hardy bulbs, including alliums, grape hyacinths, snow crocus, squills and tulips.
+They also spread three truckloads of mulch over all the beds.

 2017 and Onwards

-On June 17, 2017, EHS and the City of Edmonton held a Garden Day party to introduce the new garden officially.
+On June 17, 2017, EHS and the City held a Garden Day party to introduce the new garden officially.